aagraston/aagraston/README.md

 Hey, thanks for checking out my page... you nerd 🤓

-I'm @aagraston.

-I'm a web developer, making my way through my first handful of projects.
+I'm @aagraston, a web developer!
+Making my way through my first handful of projects...

-🌠 I'm always learning!🌠
+🎉 Learning is fun 🎉

 See what I'm currently working on at my insta: